Hemp 101 + so much more…

 Two of the most dominant and well-known compounds are THC and CBD.
 Marijuana has levels of THC in the 10-15% range, and low levels of CBD.
 Hemp flower extract is commonly referred to as “CBD” and has very low levels of THC (below 0.3%) and does not cause a ‘high’.

 CBD is the catch-all term for the oil extracted from flowers in the hemp plant.
-CBD was the main element of early hemp products, and it’s much easier to say “CBD” than “whole flower hemp extract”.
-Confusingly, many people say CBD when they refer to full-spectrum or broad-spectrum hemp extract, even though those products contain far more complex ingredients.
+CBD was the main element of early hemp products, and it’s much easier to say “CBD” than “whole flower” or “Full Spectrum Hemp Extract”.
+Confusingly, many people say CBD when they refer to Full Spectrum or Broad Spectrum Hemp Extract, even though those products contain far more complex ingredients.

 Cannabinoids (e.g., THC and CBD) are the chemical compounds secreted by cannabis flowers that provide relief to an array of symptoms.
 To put a complex system simply, they mediate communication between cells, and when there is a deficiency or problem with our endocannabinoid system, unpleasant symptoms and physical complications occur.